ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

 <a name="Math_NCR"></a>
 ### Calculate nCr
 To calculate nCr:
 1. Find maximum between (n-r,r).
-Let the max be R and other value be r.
+Let the max be R and other value be r'.
 2. Calculate factorial from R+1 to n.
 Let this be F.
-3. Calculte factorial from 1 to r.
-Let this be f.
+3. Calculte factorial from 1 to r'.
+Let this be f'.
-4. Divide F by f.
+4. Divide F by f'.
 This is the answer.
 5. Always calculate using long.

 <a href="#Contents">Back to contents</a>